2021 Premier Volleyball League season

-The 2021 Premier Volleyball League (PVL) season was the fourth season of the Premier Volleyball League (17th season of the former Shakey's V-League) and the first season of the PVL as a professional league.
+The 2021 Premier Volleyball League (PVL) season was the fourth season of the Premier Volleyball League and the first season of the PVL as a professional league.
 No tournament was held in 2020 due to the COVID-19 pandemic and the 2021 season was staged with precautionary measures.

 Changes

 Professional status

 The Games and Amusements Board in October 2020 issued a directive that it would consider players compensated for non-national team play would be considered as professionals, as well as that for all sporting events organized for profit as professional in nature.
 This has raised concerns over the status of semi-professional leagues such as the PVL and its rival league, the PSL.
 The PVL in particular was concerned over financial aspects of running as a professional league.

 In November 2020, the PVL announced that the league would turn professional starting the 2021 season, believing it has enough women players to make the move.
 The league was already considering to turn professional due to the collegiate league UAAP deciding to bar its rookies from playing in commercial leagues starting its UAAP Season 81 (2018–19), in anticipation that all college players would not be allowed to play in the PVL.
 Prior to the league's professionalization, the PVL was considered as semi-professional and thus its affairs are not supervised or regulated by GAB Six PVL teams - BaliPure, Banko Perlas, Choco Mucho, Creamline, Motolite and Petro Gazz - agreed with the move for PVL to turn professional.

 A new separate league called the V-League, in reference to the PVL's old name, will be formed to accommodate collegiate and amateur teams which could no longer take part in the PVL due to the league's professionalization.
 Prior to the PVL's professionalization, it has hosted the collegiate conference.